mathworks/Climate-IAM-Explorer/README.md

     ts = e.getTimeSeries('model','AIM/CGE 2.0','scenario','ADVANCE_2020_1.5C-2100','regions','World','Variables','Emissions|CO2')

-The data returned by the server is always stored in an array of IIASA Timeseries objects.
+The data returned by the server is always stored in an array of IAM Timeseries objects.
 Each of these objects will allow you to automatically plot the data by running:

     ts.plot('LineWidth');